 This guidance applies to universities and employers in England only.

 If you are a potential apprentice please see our separate RCSLT webpages on apprenticeships.

-- The apprenticeship will need to reflect the breadth of UK speech and language therapy practice, ie with clients of all ages and a wide range of social, health, justice and education settings, and be explicit about the range of learning that needs to be demonstrated and assessed, including relating to practice-based learning.
+- reflect the breadth of UK speech and language therapy practice; with clients of all ages and in all settings, and be explicit about the range of learning that needs to be demonstrated and assessed, including relating to practice-based learning;

-- The apprenticeship will be of sufficient length to cover the expected learning outcomes.
+- be of sufficient length to cover the expected learning outcomes;

-- The apprenticeship will define a high-quality learning experience and support for apprentices.
+- define a high-quality learning experience and support for apprentices;

-- The apprenticeship will align with HCPC requirements for eligibility to register to practise as an SLT in the UK and to use the protected title.
+- align with HCPC requirements for eligibility to register to practise as a speech and language therapist (SLT) in the UK and to use the protected title.

 Health and Care Professions Council (HCPC)